DevNinja5/terraform-basics/README.md

 **Explanation:**
 1. First line is block because it has curly braces`{ ... }`
 2. `resource` is Type of Block/Block Name
 3. `local_file` is Resource Type.
-It's fixed value and depends upn provider where we want to create resource.
+It's fixed value and depends upon provider where we want to create resource.

     This provides two bits of information local & file